Orbital transformations to reduce the 1-norm of the electronic structure Hamiltonian for quantum computing applications: Theory

 or, in a more compact matrix form,

 where $ \tilde{\mathbf{C}}$ is the LO-coefficient matrix.
 In practice, the shape of the LOs is numerically determined by modifying the unitary $\mathbf{U}$ to optimize a cost function $\mathcal{L}$ based on a relevant localization criterion (depending on the scheme considered).
-This orbital-optimization process can be realized with different numerical techniques (\textit{e.g.} Jacobi rotations \cite{raffenetti1993efficient,barr1975improved}, Newton methods \cite{jansik2011local,sun2016co}, etc.).
+This localization can be prone to many local minima and the orbital-optimization process is usually realized with different numerical techniques (\textit{e.g.} Jacobi rotations \cite{raffenetti1993efficient,barr1975improved}, gradient descent~\cite{lehtola2013unitary}, Newton and trust-region methods \cite{leonard1982quadratically,hoyvik2012trust,sun2016co}, etc.).
 In chemistry, the question of how to realize an efficient orbital-optimization process in practice still constitutes an active topic of research which goes way beyond the scope of our manuscript (we refer the interested reader to Ref.~\onlinecite{jensen2017introduction} and references within).
 Let us now focus on the different criteria used in the FB, PM and ER methods together with their respective numerical costs.

-In the Foster-Boys scheme, the localization criterion is the square of the distance separating two electrons $\bfr_{12}^2 = | \bfr_2 - \bfr_1 |^2$, and the set of LOs is obtained by minimizing the following cost function
+In the Foster-Boys scheme~\cite{foster1960canonical}, the localization criterion is the square of the distance separating two electrons $\bfr_{12}^2 = | \bfr_2 - \bfr_1 |^2$, and the set of LOs is obtained by minimizing the following cost function

 which represents the average value of the distance criterion over the set of orbitals to be optimized.
 In practice, a single estimation of the cost function $\mathcal{L}_\text{FB}$ requires a decomposition in the AO basis that generates five nested sums, thus leading to a scaling of $\mathcal{O}(N^5)$.
 However, specific manipulations (see Refs.~\onlinecite{foster1960canonical} and \onlinecite{jensen2017introduction}) can reduce the total computational cost of the Foster-Boys method to $\mathcal{O}(N^3)$ multiplied by the number of times $\mathcal{L}_\text{FB}$ is called (which intrinsically depends on the optimization algorithm considered in practice).
-In the case of the Edmiston-Ruedenberg method, the inverse distance $1/\bfr_{12}$ (proportional to the two-body electronic repulsion operator [see [Eq.~\ref{eq:eri}]]) is used as a criterion, and the LOs are obtained by maximizing
+Note that extensions of the Foster-Boys scheme exist and are based on the orbital variance ~\cite{jansik2011local} or the fourth moment method~\cite{hoyvik2012orbital}, resulting in more localized orbitals especially for basis sets augmented by diffuse functions.